TrueLunacy/HolostreetsLatex/README.md

 ## Use

-This package uses the transparent package supported by pdfTeX and LuaTeX, as well as the fontspec package supported by XeTeX and luaTeX. luaTeX is therefore recommended.
+This package uses lua script features.
+LuaTeX is required to use this class.

 This package overrides the default `\maketitle` and `\tableofcontents` commands.
 The `\tableofcontents` command will automatically begin numbering after the table of contents.
-If you don't want to use the table of contents, use `\beginnumbering` to begin numbering.
+If you don't want to use the table of contents, use `\beginnumbering` to begin numbering manually.

-You can override the title image by redefining the `\titleimage` command.
+You can override the title image by redefining the `\titleimage` command, to a file path for the image you wish to use..

 You can remove the logo for Catalyst Game Labs from the title page by using the `titlepage-no-cgl` class option.